top of page

 Attributes: Shapeshifting, mischief, cunning, causing chaos

-Epithets: Lopter, Loder, Lokkju, Loke
+Epithets: Lopter, Loder, Lokkju, Loke, God of Mischief

 Equivalents: There are no direct equivalents of Loki in other religions, but he is often compared to other trickster gods like Prometheus in Greek mythology.